olooney/oranlooney.com/content/quotes/_index.md

 "Should array indices start at 0 or 1?
 My compromise of 0.5 was rejected without, I thought, proper consideration."
 <br>&mdash;Stan Kelly-Bootle

+"There are only two hard problems in computer science: cache invalidation, naming things, and off-by-one errors."
+<br>&mdash;Leon Bambrick

 "It ain't what you don't know that gets you in trouble.
 It's what you know for